 Women-led organisation engagement and influence in the Call to Action on Protection from Gender-Based Violence

-Dynamique des Femmes Juristes (DFJ), a women-led organisation (WLO) founded by a collective of women lawyers in 2008 to provide legal support to women in North Kivu, Democratic Republic of the Congo (DRC), has worked in humanitarian response for more than two decades.
+Dynamique des Femmes Juristes (DFJ), a women-led organisation (WLO) founded by a collective of women lawyers in 2006 to provide legal support to women in North Kivu, Democratic Republic of the Congo (DRC), has worked in humanitarian response for nearly two decades.
 As a local WLO participating in the gender-based violence (GBV) sector and humanitarian coordination at provincial level, DFJ works to influence decision-making with regards to GBV and humanitarian preparedness and planning on a local level.
 DFJ advocacy on the scale of needs for women and girls at risk of and experiencing GBV in multi-dimensional conflict and humanitarian crises in DRC, and the urgency of funding for frontline humanitarian response by WLOs, focused on local decision-makers that were accessible to WLOs.

 Within North Kivu province, DFJ has prosecuted hundreds of cases to ensure that rural women have access to justice for gender-based violence.
 It has trained paralegals in rural areas and advocates for legal protections for women and girls.
 DFJ built its reputation locally through its GBV response, highlighting the expertise and capacity of local GBV actors, and exemplifying the value of local leadership in humanitarian decision-making.
 Over time, DFJ expanded its advocacy work from local and national to global level to reach more senior decision-makers, who have greater resources to address gaps in GBV prevention and care, promote GBV resource mobilisation, and integrate GBV prevention, response and risk mitigation in humanitarian planning at both national and global levels.
 This was achieved by devoting significant resources to engagement in global-level decision-making spaces, such as the United Kingdom-led Preventing Sexual Violence in Conflict Initiative (PSVI), the Inter-Agency Standing Committee (IASC) High-Level Roundtable on GBV Financing, and most significantly, the Call to Action on Protection from Gender-Based Violence in Emergencies (Call to Action).